Provision of a basic level of service (telephone connection, internet, electricity, etc.).

 - Registered mail services and services for sending valuable items by post.

 The Austrian telecommunications regulator, Rundfunk und Telekom Regulierungs-GmbH (RTR), is responsible for monitoring considerations for universal services in the telecommunications and postal sectors, as well as auditing General Terms and Conditions for universal services and taking action to ensure the services are provided as required.
-In addition, the Federal Ministry for Agriculture, Regions and Tourism (BMLRT) is responsible for ensuring that essential services are provided to individuals, including by issuing decisions to this effect.
+In addition, the Federal Ministry of Finance (BMF) is responsible for ensuring that essential services are provided to individuals, including by issuing decisions to this effect.

 Gas and electricity